moosylog/exchange_collectors/README.md

 Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.

-To explore some of these APIs from Google Sheets, you can try [ReX](https://sites.google.com/site/moosyresearch/projects/cryptos/doc/rex).
-It's an interactive API explorer in Sheets that allows you to see the request and the response data.
+To explore some of these APIs from Google Script, you can try [ReX](https://sites.google.com/site/moosyresearch/projects/cryptos/doc/rex).
+It's an interactive API explorer in Sheets that allows you to see the request and the response data. **Rex** is great for **educational purposes**; the script log will show details on complete HTTP/REST request and response.

 Donations: ETH 0x4a15c8a7aeb99ae02c0a4fae53a34ae34aa9b438